davidwed/sqlrelay/doc/api/tcl/sqlrcurCmd.tcl.txt

 # Defines a input bind variable.
+# The value may be a string, integer or decimal.
+If the value is a decimal,
+# then precision and scale may also be specified.
+If you don't have the
+# precision and scale then set them both to 0.
+However in that case you may
+# get unexpected rounding behavior if the server is faking binds.
-proc inputBind {variable double value precision scale}
+proc inputBind {variable value precision scale}

 # Defines a binary lob input bind variable.
 proc inputBindBlob {variable value size}